proxer/ProxerAndroid/README.md

 You can find the apk in `app/build/outputs/apk/`.

+### Your own App

+You want to create your own App?
+Check out this Lib [ProxerLibAndroid](https://github.com/proxer/ProxerLibAndroid).
+This App depends highly on it and it implements the of the API.

 ### Contribute

 Everybody is free to contribute to this project (and I would be happy about it :) ).